-Subject Placement Examinations: Students entering the Master of Information Technology and Management degree program who desire to have a prerequisite or core course waived based on previous coursework or significant experience may be required to complete a placement examination in that subject area.
+◆ Subject Placement Examinations: Students entering the Master of Information Technology and Management degree program who desire to have a prerequisite or core course waived based on previous coursework or significant experience may be required to complete a placement examination in that subject area.
 The determination for the necessity of a placement exam will be made by the student's Graduate Adviser.
 Application development course waivers require a placement examination ensuring students can use a contemporary object-oriented programming language; students will be requested to complete a representative set of basic programming tasks and will have a choice of programming languages in which to complete the tasks, but Visual Basic is not an acceptable language for this purpose.
 For all exams, references may be consulted, but each test is timed such that knowledge and experience in the subject area is necessary.
-Students who cannot satisfactorily complete the examination, students will contact the ITM Program Manager, Kayla Botica, PH 223, kbotica1@iit.edu, 312.567.5927 to arrange for administration and grading of the examination.
+Students who cannot satisfactorily complete the exam will be expected to complete the applicable prerequisite or program core course.
+When directed to take a placement examination, students will contact the ITM Program Manager, Kayla Botica, PH 223, kbotical@iit.edu, 312.567.5927 to arrange for administration and grading of the examination.